International Relations with Criminology BA (Hons)

-Graduates are in demand for their skill-mix: analysis, critical thinking, research and good communication skills.
+Graduates are in demand for their skill-mix, including analysis, critical thinking, research, and strong communication skills.

 As a graduate you’ll be able to appreciate that problems are often multi-faceted and require thoughtful, creative and logical approaches.
 Such graduates are highly valuable (in both commercial and Not-for- Profit sectors) because of their ability to contribute to strategic decision making.

 Typical careers are: